ON A MISSION

 Go to www.bakersplus.com/topic/community-rewards and register, selecting Meyer Foundation for Disabilities.
 MFD will receive a quarterly check!

 Log in at www.smile.amazon.com and register with your regular Amazon username and password (if you haven't yet registered with Amazon, do that first at Amazon.com).
-Then select C. Louis Meyer Rehabilitation Foundation (don't worry, the money will get to MFD).
+Then search for and select Meyer Foundation for Disabilitiies.
 We will receive a percentage based on your purchases.

 Together a Great Good (TAGG)

 Download the app on your cell phone.
 Look at the list of participating businesses.
 You may find some that you frequent on the list.

 When you make purchases there, tell the cashier you want to TAGG your purchase.
 You will have the option of receiving a QR code from the cashier to scan on your phone or you can scan the receipt.
 If you've selected Meyer Foundation for Disabilites, MFD will receive 5 percent of the purchase price!